outworldly/PMC/US.md

 - The Danish government does not plan to become a party to the 1989 UN Convention.

 ## France
-- The French government is actively considering the inclusion of regulations regarding mercenaries and private military companies in the Penal Code. # Measures to Deal with Criminal Activities Linked to Mercenaries
+- The French government is actively considering the inclusion of regulations regarding mercenaries and private military companies in the Penal Code.

-## France
-- France has no plans to become a party to the 1989 UN Convention.
-- There is no specific legislation in Germany covering the activities of Private Military Companies (PMCs).
-- Individual German citizens may sign up as mercenaries or join organizations like the French Foreign Legion.
-- Germany has signed the 1989 UN Convention.

 ## Finland
 - Chapter 16 Section 22 of the Finnish Penal Code punishes the recruitment of Finnish citizens to the armed forces of another state.